BroadCastAir/Hotel_API_Contest/README.md

 ## What's Hotel Overbooking Management System?

 The overbooking management system combines the unique conditions of the hotel, such as room prices, order channels, customer needs (etc...), System uses machine learning algorithms (such as: KNN/ES-RNN...) to accurately predict the daily no-show and occupancy rate of the hotel, and further combines with the revenue equation to find the best largest room Sales volume, which can significantly increase the hotel revenue.
-This system can not only formulate short-term hotel oversale plans, but also applies to the formulation of medium-term or long-term hotel oversell plans.

 ## Prerequisites

 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
 Make sure you have a Java environment.
 JDK 1.8.0 is recommended.

 ## Installation for InterSystems IRIS Data Platform Development